leolorenzoluis/poll/README.md

 # Poll

-Playing with Elixir and Phoenix.
+Playing with Elixir and Phoenix and OpenLayer